HarryR/logpipe/README.md

 If the return value of the execute function is zero the pipeline will stop there and not continue, this is used to indicate that the a non-fatal error has occurred.
 If the return value of the execute function is below zero this indicates a fatal error has occurred and the whole pipeline should permanently stop.
 Values above zero are ignored.

 The `meta` context, passed as the third argument, enables plugins to manage information extracted from the buffer, for example parsing an Apache Combined Log Format line into its various fields.

+## Development Policy and Process

+While during the initial stages the development policy was very ad-hoc, code is committed to master while structure and requirements were being discovered.
+However now that the interfaces have stabilised and build systems have been put in place the policy is:

+ * Only Pull Requests and Ninja commits will be committed to master
+ * Ninja commits are emergency fixes directly to master
+ * Pull requests must have an Issue describing the changes, reasoning and are a forum for discussion
+ * Pull requests must successfully build with all CI build services
+ * Unit tests are encouraged, as is code documentation

+The process for contributing to the project is very simple:

+ 1. Fork the project and create a new branch
+ 2. Write code, make sure it works and compiles cleanly
+ 3. Find an existing Issue or create a new one
+ 4. Publish your pull request and link to it on the Issue
+ 5. Discuss your pull request with the project maintainer
+ 6. ...
+ 7. PROFIT!